Top Scholarships for Nontraditional Students to Apply for Now

 For nontraditional students entering graduate programs, scholarships and grants can be game-changers, offering essential funds without the burden of repayment.
 Scholarships are typically merit-based and awarded to students who demonstrate academic excellence, leadership, or specific skills related to their field.

-These awards often serve as recognition of adult student professional, life, and academic achievements and are available across various fields of study.
-Plus, scholarships for a non-traditional student can help alleviate financial stress, making it possible for students to focus more on their studies and less on funding.
+These awards often serve as recognition of an adult student’s professional, life, and academic achievements and are available across various fields of study.
+Plus, scholarships for nontraditional students can help alleviate financial stress, making it possible for students to focus more on their studies and less on funding.

 Grants, on the other hand, are primarily need-based and are given to students attending college who demonstrate financial need.
 Many federal and state grants target students who may not have access to other funding sources, enabling them to pursue graduate education without excessive debt.